netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

           - TOS
       - Redirection mode for load balancing.
 Available settings function as follows:

-        * ``IP`` - Before forwarding a request to a server, change the destination IP address to the server's IP address.
+        * IP - Before forwarding a request to a server, change the destination IP address to the server's IP

-        * ``MAC`` - Before forwarding a request to a server, change the destination MAC address to the server's MAC address.
+        * MAC - Before forwarding a request to a server, change the destination MAC address to the server's address.
 The destination IP address is not changed.
-MAC-based redirection mode is used mostly in firewall load balancing deployments.
+MAC-based redirection mode is used mostly in load balancing deployments.

-        * ``IPTUNNEL`` - Perform IP-in-IP encapsulation for client IP packets.
-In the outer IP headers, set the destination IP address to the IP address of the server and the source IP address to the subnet IP (SNIP).
-The client IP packets are not modified.
+        * IPTUNNEL - Perform IP-in-IP encapsulation for client IP packets.
+In the outer IP headers, set the IP address to the IP address of the server and the source IP address to the subnet IP (SNIP).
+The IP packets are not modified.
 Applicable to both IPv4 and IPv6 packets.

-        * ``TOS`` - Encode the virtual server's TOS ID in the TOS field of the IP header.
+        * TOS - Encode the virtual server's TOS ID in the TOS field of the IP header.

-        You can use either the ``IPTUNNEL`` or the ``TOS`` option to implement Direct Server Return (DSR).
+        You can use either the IPTUNNEL or the TOS option to implement Direct Server Return (DSR).
     * - macmoderetainvlan

         *(str)*